Travel Guide to Glasgow - Scotland’s Gritty, Buzzing Second City

 Get to see a Celtic game at 60,000- capacity Celtic Park, Scotland’s largest football stadium, or a Rangers game at Ibrox.
 Derby matches between the two happen at least four times in the August-May football season.

-7. Marvel at the medieval in Glasgow Cathedral
+7. Tour the stunning Glasgow Cathedral

 It’s hard to believe this huge, ostentatious building in the East End of Glasgow dates back originally to a 6th-century chapel founded by St Mungo.
 The present building is the city’s oldest, raised in the 12th and 13th centuries.